wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-learn-hadoop-use-sample-gallery-v1.md

 <properties
-   pageTitle="Learn Hadoop in HDInsight with the Sample Gallery | Windows Azure" description="Quickly learn Hadoop by running sample applications from the HDInsight Getting Started Gallery.
+   pageTitle="Learn Hadoop in HDInsight with the Sample Gallery | Azure" description="Quickly learn Hadoop by running sample applications from the HDInsight Getting Started Gallery.
 Use sample data or supply your own." services="hdinsight" documentationCenter=""